Primary

 Grip the innermost angled portions of the EZ-bar.
 Your hands should be about 6-8 inches apart.
 Keep elbows pinned tight to your sides—the narrow grip makes it easier for elbows to flare out, which you want to avoid.

-Want Close Grip EZ Bar Curl in your program?
+See where Close Grip EZ Bar Curl fits in your weekly plan

 Stand holding EZ bar on inner angled grips.